Incel: Female incels

-Some have been critical of body positivity and mainstream feminism, viewing them as unhelpful to femcels: a former member of the r/TruFemcels community was quoted in The Atlantic saying, "I'd rather be able to talk about being ugly than just try to convince myself that I'm pretty".
-An expert in psychology interviewed by El País characterized these communities as overly insular and skeptical of outsiders (who are deemed "normies"), in what she described as "cognitive inflexibility".
-She also stated that, "US culture is less sociable.
-In Spain, [femcels] would have completely different characteristics...
+Some female incel communities have been critical of body positivity and mainstream feminism, viewing them as unhelpful to female incels.
+In 2022 a former member of the r/TruFemcels community was quoted in The Atlantic saying, "I'd rather be able to talk about being ugly than just try to convince myself that I'm pretty".
+In 2022, an expert in psychology interviewed by El País characterized female incel communities as overly insular and skeptical of outsiders (who are deemed "normies"), in what she described as "cognitive inflexibility".
+She stated that, "US culture is less sociable.
+In Spain, [female incels] would have completely different characteristics...
 I don't think it would have the same number of followers, to begin with, because in Spain we are more encouraging of interpersonal relationships, and the development of social skills."

 Women who identify as incels share some similarities with their male counterparts, such as belief that physical appearance is the most important factor in finding a partner.
-In other ways they tend to be different; for example, according to journalist Isabelle Kohn, rather than being angry at the men who reject them, they empathize with the men for not wanting to date them.
-Kohn notes the tendency for female incels to turn their rage inwards, rather than outwards like males.
-Journalist Arwa Mahdawi hypothesizes that the fact female incels do not go on violent rampages like some male incels is the most obvious reason why female incels have not received much attention in mainstream media.
+In other ways they tend to be different.
+Members of female incel communities are more likely to self-blame rather than blaming men for their dating and sexual difficulties.
+This may be due to gender stereotypes, such as the belief that women do not have a "natural" need for sex.
+Journalist Isabelle Kohn wrote in 2020 that, rather than being angry at the men who reject them, they empathize with the men for not wanting to date them.
+Kohn notes the tendency for women identifying as incels to turn their rage inwards, rather than outwards like males.

+Female incel communities are generally overlooked within academic literature about incels.
+In 2020, journalist Arwa Mahdawi hypothesized that the fact that females who identify as incels do not go on violent rampages like some of their male counterparts is the most obvious reason why they have not received much attention in mainstream media.
 In February 2020, Kohn wrote that she could find "mountains" of academic papers on male incels, but none on female incels.
 She says the assumption that female incels do not exist adds to their pain.
+In 2024, an article in Archives of Sexual Behavior stated that "there has been almost no research on femcel communities or what the women who join them have to say."